Pmcg1/PandS_Project_2019/README.md

 As with the previous plots, setosa can be clearly distinguished from versicolor and virginica from each subplot.
 This is particularly apparent for the petal ;ength and width.
 Some significant overlap of the versicolor and virginica data sets can be seen, however it is clear that in many cases it would be possibly to classify new observations as the overlap is not 100%.

+## Conclusions

+The statistical analysis carried out is supperted and enhanced by the visualisations generated.
+This supports the general conclusion of the literature and previous projects studied - the Iris Flower Data Set is a suitable tool for development and training of machine learning algorithms due to its characteristics:

+- The setosa class is linearly separable from the others
+- The versicolor and virginica classes are not linearly separable from each other
+- It is small enough to be easily provessed but large enough to provide a suitable sample size of data for training

+These characteristics ensure that machine learning algorithms can efficiently be trained and tested with the data set.

 ## References

 <a name="myfootnote1">1</a>: UCI Machine Learning Repository - Iris Data Set, http://archive.ics.uci.edu/ml/datasets/Iris